google/quota-monitoring-solution/README.md

     *   terraform.tfvars
 2. Open terraform.tfvars file in your favourite editor and change values for the variable
-3. Values for variable source_code_bucket_name, source_code_zip and
+3. Values for variable source_code_base_url, qms_version, source_code_zip and
-    source_code_notification_zip are for source code zip in the storage bucket.
-    These are links to the Cloud Function source code.
+    source_code_notification_zip are used to download the source for the QMS Cloud Functions.
 If you want to upgrade to latest code changes everytime you run 'terraform apply', change to this code source repository.
 DO NOT CHANGE if you do not want to receive latest code changes while running 'terraform apply' everytime after deployment.